Men and Mental Health: An Epidemic

 Men And Substance Abuse

-Predominantly, substance abuse is a male problem, with three men suffering from addiction to every woman.
+Predominantly, substance abuse is a male problem, with three men suffering from to every woman.
 Mental health issues and substance abuse all too often go hand in hand.
 Men often begin to abuse substances like drugs or alcohol in response to stress in their lives, or when going through emotionally traumatic transitions such as divorce or unemployment.
-Many men who suffer with addiction are given a dual diagnosis when they finally receive treatment, meaning that they have a co-occurring mental health condition.
+Many men who suffer with are given a dual diagnosis when they finally receive treatment, meaning that they have a co-occurring mental health condition.

 Men And Mental Health Services